NelsonVides/fate/README.md

 - ✅ You need exact item counts
 - ✅ You need set operations with deletion support
 - ✅ Slightly higher memory usage than Bloom is acceptable

+### Use HyperLogLog when:
+- ✅ You need approximate distinct counts with fixed memory
+- ✅ Lock-free concurrent updates are important
+- ✅ Sub-millisecond cardinality queries matter
+- ✅ You can tolerate small relative error (≈1% by default)
+- ✅ You already hash keys and want to reuse those 64-bit hashes (via `add_hashed/2`)

 ## Documentation